bm2-lab/TCRBagger/README.md

 		-a --alleles STRING: the individual's HLA alleles, comma separated (default: not used)
 		-c --cthread INT: the number of threads used to bag embedding (default: 1)

-We provide some examples show you how to use our already trained TCRBagger model to predict the peptide inmmunogenicity.
+We provide some examples to show you how to use our already trained TCRBagger model to predict the peptide inmmunogenicity.

 ### Condition 1 : bag based prediction
 #### We recommand this type of input, because users can design their own bags based on their personalized algorithm.